Soldiers Point

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The median taxpayer income in Soldiers Point is $46,850 according to postcode level ATO data aggregated by AreaSearch for financial year 2023.
-The average income is $66,744.
-This is lower than the national average, with Rest of NSW having a median income of $52,390 and an average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, the estimated median income as of September 2025 is approximately $51,001, with the average being around $72,658.
-Census 2021 data shows household, family and personal incomes in Soldiers Point rank modestly, between the 24th and 32nd percentiles.
-The largest income segment comprises 27.7% earning $800 - $1,499 weekly (445 residents), differing from surrounding regions where $1,500 - $2,999 dominates with 29.9%.
+The suburb of Soldiers Point had a median taxpayer income of $46,850 and an average income of $66,744 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is slightly lower than the national average, with Rest of NSW having a median income of $52,390 and an average income of $65,215 during the same period.
+As of September 2025, current estimates based on Wage Price Index growth of 8.86% would be approximately $51,001 for median taxpayer income and $72,658 for average income in Soldiers Point.
+According to Census 2021 income data, household, family, and personal incomes in Soldiers Point rank modestly, between the 24th and 32nd percentiles.
+The largest segment of income earners comprises 27.7% earning $800 - $1,499 weekly (449 residents), which differs from patterns across the surrounding region where $1,500 - $2,999 dominates with 29.9%.
 Housing affordability pressures are severe in Soldiers Point, with only 82.7% of income remaining after housing costs, ranking at the 22nd percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income